mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Group object, limited to the following attributes:description (optional)name (optional) -- must be unique within the organization accountownerId (optional): Id of an admin user to whom the group ownership is transferred
+Group object, limited to the following attributes: description (optional) name (optional) -- must be unique within the organization account ownerId (optional): Id of an admin user to whom the group ownership is transferred

 **Type:** object